Tarun-747/Optimal-Water-Distribution-Network-Design-with-Newton-Raphson-Method/README.md

 The project successfully demonstrates the application of the Newton-Raphson method for cost optimization in water distribution networks.
 This approach significantly improves design accuracy and efficiency, contributing to the sustainability and effectiveness of water supply systems.

-## How to Use

-1. Clone the repository: `git clone https://github.com/yourusername/water-distribution-optimization.git`
-2. Navigate to the project directory: `cd water-distribution-optimization`
-3. Follow the instructions in the `INSTALL.md` file to set up the necessary environment.
-4. Run the provided scripts to perform optimization on sample water distribution networks.

 ## Contributors